 California Proposition 65 arrived at a time of increased environmental awareness and concern over corporate transparency as it relates to the environment and public health.
 What began as a list of 30 potentially hazardous chemicals has since grown to include over 1,000 chemicals that must be disclosed to Californians if they are included in products or released into the environment.

-In our next article, we will discuss how companies can comply with the requirements of Proposition 65.
+In our next article, we discuss how companies can comply with the requirements of Proposition 65.